jnahra/phase-3-project/README.md

 Our results pointed us to five crash characteristics that contribute to a crash that results in a severe injury:

 1. Driver impairment
-2. Age
+2. Age (Elderly)
-3. Posted speed limit
+3. Posted speed limit (Above 30 mph)
-4. Safe biker action
+4. Unsafe biker action
-5. Time of day
+5. Time of day (Early Morning/Night)

 ## Repo Structure